chronolator/DotFiles/README.md

 # DotFiles
-My lightweight dotfiles, which include zsh, tmux, and nvim.
+My lightweight dotfiles, which include zsh, tmux, and neovim.

 ## Dependencies
 The install script will attempt to guess your Linux distribution based on Ubuntu, Debian, Linuxmint, Kali, CentOS, RHEL, Fedora, and Rocky to install the dependencies.